freehostsorg/thunderstrap-widgets/README.md

 ## Example Usage

-Create Jumbotron widgets to use in the Thunderstrap/Unerstrap `Hero slider`.
+Create aJumbotron widget to use in the Thunderstrap/Understrap `Hero slider`.

-1. Loginto your WordPress backend
+1. Loginto your WordPress backend.
-2. Go to Appearance > Widgets
+2. Go to Appearance > Widgets.
-3. Drag Thudnderstrap Jumbotron to Hero Slider
+3. Drag Thudnderstrap Jumbotron to `Hero Slider`.
 4. Complete and save the form with your preferences.
 5. Preview the widget in your WordPress front end.